 Check out the article about product launch strategy from the Toptal Product Blog.
 Timing Is Everything: Choosing the Right Product Launch Strategy

-Click the link below to download a PPT slide version of the Launch Roadmap.
+Click the link below to download a PPT slide version of the roadmap.